pathcl/vault-monitor/README.md

 # Vault monitor

-This small program can be used to monitor the seal status of [Hashicorp Vault](https://www.vaultproject.io).
-It will periodically checks [`/sys/seal-status`](https://www.vaultproject.io/api/system/seal-status.html) endpoint and push results to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).
+This small tool can be used to monitor the seal status of [Hashicorp Vault](https://www.vaultproject.io).
+It will periodically check [`/sys/seal-status`](https://www.vaultproject.io/api/system/seal-status.html) endpoint and push results to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).

 We use this tool to monitor the number of unsealed Vault instances in our Vault cluster.
-Because Vaults nature is that it gets sealed after process restart, and that the unseal process should be done manually, we wanted to get notified when we need to perform Vault unsealing.
-Pushing number of unsealed instances to CloudWatch, together with CoudWatch alarm allowed us to get notifications.
+Because Vaults nature is that it gets sealed after process restarts, and that the **unseal process should be done manually**, we wanted to get notified when there is a need to perform manual Vault unseal.
+Pushing the number of unsealed instance count to AWS CloudWatch together with CoudWatch alarm allowed us to get notifications on such occasions.

 ## Usage